- Download our Moving to Portugal Guide (PDF)

 Unlike many other destinations, working in Portugal is hardly a hook for expats looking to move to this Mediterranean country.
 In fact, many relocate here to escape the faster business cultures of their own home countries.
 These include retirees and professionals that would sacrifice higher wages for a better quality of life.

-The job market in Portugal
+Job market in Portugal

 Finding a job in Portugal

-Those wanting to work in Portugal will find the best method of obtaining a job is through word-of-mouth.
-Many positions never even reach the press for advertisement, and are rather marketed through social connections and friendship networks.
+Those wanting to work in Portugal will find the best method of obtaining a job is through word of mouth.
+Many positions never even reach the press for advertisement and are rather marketed through social connections and friendship networks.